biomedical-cybernetics/projection-separability-indices/README.md

 ## Description

 Here we propose a novel rationale named Projection Separability (PS), which is specifically designed to assess group separability of data samples in a geometrical space of dimensionality reduction analyses based on embedding algorithms.
-Our PS rationale states that any statistical measure that assess the performance of a classification model can be used for evaluating the group separability of dimension reduction results based on the geometrical projection of the samples (points) of two different groups on the line that connects their centroids, and then repeating this procedure for all pairs of groups for which separability evaluation is desired.
+Our PS rationale states that any statistical measure that assesses the performance of a classification model can be used for evaluating the group separability of dimension reduction results based on the geometrical projection of the samples (points) of two different groups on the line that connects their centroids and then repeating this procedure for all pairs of groups for which separability evaluation is desired.

 ### Validity indexes

-Based on this new rationale, we implemented three statistical separability measures which we called as Projection Separability Indices (PSIs); the first index, PSI-P, evaluates the separability of the points on the projection line by means of the Mann-Whitney U-test p-value (MW p-value), which is a ranking-based statistical test; the second index, PSI-ROC, adopts as separability measure on the projection line the Area Under the ROC-Curve (AUC-ROC), which provides a measure of trade-off between true positive rate and false positive rate; and the third index, PSI-PR, which uses instead the Area Under the Precision Recall Curve (AUC-PR), which gives a measure of trade-off between precision and sensitivity (a.k.a. recall).
+Based on this new rationale, we implemented three statistical separability measures which we called as Projection Separability Indices (PSIs); the first index, PSI-P, evaluates the separability of the points on the projection line by means of the Mann-Whitney U-test p-value (MW p-value), which is a ranking-based statistical test; the second index, PSI-ROC, adopts as separability measure on the projection line the Area Under the ROC-Curve (AUC-ROC), which provides a measure of a trade-off between true positive rate and false-positive rate; and the third index, PSI-PR, which uses instead the Area Under the Precision-Recall Curve (AUC-PR), which gives a measure of a trade-off between precision and sensitivity (a.k.a. recall).
 Moreover, we have included as well - with the aim of comparison - several commonly used Cluster Validity Indices (CVIs) such as Dunn index (DN), that relies on the distances among clusters and their diameters; Davies-Bouldin index (DB), based on the idea that for a good partition inter-cluster separation as well as intra-cluster homogeneity and compactness should be high; Calinski-Harabasz index (CH), based on the average between-cluster means and within-cluster sum of squares; Silhouette index (SH), that validates the clustering performance based on the pairwise difference of between-cluster and within-cluster distances; Bezdek index (BZ), a variation of the Dunn index; and Thornton’s separability (TH) index, which calculates the average number of instances that share the same class label as their nearest neighbors.

 ## Execution

 **Before starting:** This source code is compatible with MATLAB r2016b or newer versions of it.
-Keep in mind that lower versions than r2016b has not been tested.
+Keep in mind that lower versions than r2016b have not been tested.

 ### Running the code